-- Here are some advertising tenets that David Ogilvy offers:

-- "Never write an advertisement you wouldn't want your own family to read."
-"The most important decision is how to position your product."

-- "Every word in the copy must count."
+- Here are some advertising tenets that David Ogilvy offers: - "Never write an advertisement you wouldn't want your own family to read." - "The most important decision is how to position your product." - If nobody reads or looks at the ads, "it doesn't do much good to have the right positioning." - "Big ideas are usually simple ideas." - "Every word in the copy must count."